| |

 A snug fit lets those flaring ruffle sleeves shine.
 This beautiful top uses worsted weight yarn so is crochets up fairly quick.

 The free crochet tee pattern includes women’s sizes XS-5X.
 Here I style the Gia tucked in to high waisted pants.
+I love how crochet ruffles pop against the simple stitch.

 Woman in slim beige free crochet summer top pattern with ruffle sleeves.

-You can purchase the ad-free, well formatted PDF Pattern in one of my shops.
+Purchase the ad-free, well formatted printable PDF Pattern from my shop.
 Scroll down for the free pattern!

 Styling your crochet top is always up to you.
 You can also choose to go up a size in the pattern for a looser, more classic fit.